meta-quest/Meta-Spatial-SDK-Samples/Showcases/meta_spatial_scanner/README.md

 ## NDK Installation

 This app uses custom shaders which the Meta Spatial Plugin compiles at build time using the `glslc` executable bundled with the Android NDK.
 In order to build and run this app, a recent version of the NDK must be installed and findable on your machine – usually via the SDK Manager if using Android Studio.
-The installed NDK version musta also be specified in the `:app/build.gradle.kts` using the `ndkVersion` property of the defaultConfig.
+The installed NDK version must also be specified in the `:app/build.gradle.kts` using the `ndkVersion` property of the defaultConfig.

 # User Flow